 Outdoor Cafés: Café areas should be limited in their projections into a sidewalk.
 The elevation of the café area should be the same as the public sidewalk.
 No permanent structures will be allowed within the public right of way.
-If a separation between the café and the sidewalk is desired, this should be achieved through low planters containing colorful flowers or a low hedge not permanently affixed to the sidewalk; the maximum height of such planters (including planting) should be no more than four feet.
-Planters should consist of high quality, durable materials of a weight and mass that will discourage theft, vandalism or easy movement.
-A fully retractable canvas awning may extend over the full depth of the café; no columns or supporting poles will be permitted within the public right of way.
-Awnings should comply with the design and height guidelines prescribed above.
-The use of removable umbrellas within sidewalk encroachment areas is also encouraged, provided that seven feet of clearance is provided above the sidewalk.
-Removable windscreens that are of a transparent material and that are an integral part of the planter will be permitted to extend the seasonal use of the café area.
-Such screens should not exceed a height of six feet and should be separated from the awning to provide for air movement.
+If a separation between the café and the sidewalk is desired, this should be achieved through low planters containing colorful flowers or a low hedge not permanently affixed to the sidewalk; the maximum height of suchplanters (including planting) should be no more than four feet.
+Planters should consist of high quality, durable materials of a weightand mass that will discourage theft, vandalismor easy movement.
+A fully retractable canvasawning may extend over the full depth of pedestrian life and the character of the street.